 - Working with a cognitive behavioural therapist (CBT)

-One of the most effective ways to manage the emotional effects of brain injury is to work with your healthcare team.
+One of the most effective ways to manage the emotional effects of concussion is to work with your healthcare team.
 Cognitive behavioural therapists develop a personalized program that will address your areas of need.
 This includes coping with emotional challenges.
 Cognitive behavioural therapy is goal-oriented, meaning you have specific things you want to achieve, and you actively participate to reach those goals.
 These plans can adapt over time as new goals are set, but in general cognitive behavioural therapy is meant to be a short-term treatment that teaches you the skills you need to cope with cognitive, emotional, and behavioural changes.

 If not available at your local rehabilitation hospital or mental health clinic, this kind of service may have a fee.
 While cognitive behavioural therapy may be covered under some insurance plans, this can be an out-of-pocket expense.